yamatatsu10969/alfred-workflow-simulator-emulator-launcher/README.md

 ## Setup

 Enter the path to the emulator executable in the `emulator_path` variable.
+You don't need to enter `simulator_path` for iOS.

 You can find the path to the emulator executable by running the following command:

 ```bash